B1ggDave/kotlinbyexample.github.io/examples/03_special_classes/04_Object.md

 </div>

-1. blueprint definition
+1. Blueprint definition
-2. method definition
+2. Method definition
-3. instance creation
+3. Instance creation
-4. method calls
+4. Method calls

 Easy: we create two objects, both *instances* of LuckDispatcher class.

-In Kotlin you have also an **object** keyword.
-What is? is a *data type with a single implementation*.
+In Kotlin you also have an **object** keyword.
+What is it?
+It's a *data type with a single implementation*.

-If you are a Java user and want to understand what "*single*" means, you can think to Singleton pattern: it allows you to check that one (and only one) instance of that class will be created, even if 2 threads access it.
+If you are a Java user and want to understand what "*single*" means, you can think in terms of a Singleton pattern: it allows you to check that one (and only one) instance of that class will be created, even if 2 threads access it.

-To achieve that in Kotlin, you only need to declare an **object**: no class, no constructor, only a lazy instance.
+To achieve this in Kotlin, you only need to declare an **object**: no class, no constructor, only a lazy instance.
-Why lazy? because it will be created one time, if object is used, otherwise, no.
+Why lazy? because it will be created one time, if the object is used, otherwise, not.

-In this example, you see a typical basic usage of an **object expression**: a simple object/properties structure.
+In this example, you see the typical basic usage of an **object expression**: a simple object/properties structure.
-No need of class declaration: create a single object, declare members and access it.
+No need for class declaration: create a single object, declare members, and access it.
-Object like that, is often used like anonymous class in Java.
+An object like that, is often used like an anonymous class in Java.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">